chuangcaleb/obsidian-fountain-editor/README.md

 - 🪲 **Report bugs** on [the Issue tab](https://github.com/chuangcaleb/obsidian-fountain-editor/issues/new?assignees=&labels=%F0%9F%AA%B2+a/bug&projects=chuangcaleb/2&template=bug_report.md)!
 - 📣 **Share ([the link to](https://github.com/chuangcaleb/obsidian-fountain-editor)) this plugin** around on *forums* and *channels* and with your *friends*!
-  - 🌟 **Star** this repo to receive updates & help me raise awareness!
-The least-effort contribution on this list!
+  - 🌟 **Star** this repo to receive updates & help raise awareness — if this project has been worth one button click to you!
 - 🗣️ **Engage** with others in the [Discussions](https://github.com/chuangcaleb/obsidian-fountain-editor/discussions) tab!
   - 💡 [Pitch an idea](https://github.com/chuangcaleb/obsidian-fountain-editor/discussions/categories/ideas) / feature request!
   - 🙏 [Answer questions](https://github.com/chuangcaleb/obsidian-fountain-editor/discussions/categories/q-a) from the community!
   - 🛠️ [Share tips & tricks](https://github.com/chuangcaleb/obsidian-fountain-editor/discussions/categories/tips-tricks) that have helped you!
-  - 🤩 [Send words of encouragement](https://github.com/chuangcaleb/obsidian-fountain-editor/discussions/categories/general) — they actually make a difference!
+  - 🤩 [Send words of encouragement](https://github.com/chuangcaleb/obsidian-fountain-editor/discussions/categories/general) — they actually make a difference to me! :D
+  - 👥 All this proves that there's a community of people who are interested!
 - ✍🏼 **Create a screenplay project** using this plugin!
   - 📸 **[Showcase your work](https://github.com/chuangcaleb/obsidian-fountain-editor/discussions/categories/showcase)** of how you took advantage of mixing the best of Fountain + Obsidian.
 Then I can reuse your examples in promotions, and maybe get inspiration for new features too! hehe